grandeurdev/arduino-sdk/README.md

 }

 // **RESULT**
-// Whenever an update in the device's summary or parms occur, the updated values of the
+// Whenever an update in the device's voltage variable occurs, the new value of the
-// variables are printed.
+// voltage is printed to Serial.
 ```

 ## Example